StargazerX0/tp/docs/DeveloperGuide.md

 The implementation of the Tic Tac Toe Game is as follows:

-1. The game can be invoked by the `ExerciseCommand` class when the user inputs the `exercise` command.
+1. The game can be invoked by the `ExerciseCommand` class when the user inputs the `exercise` command and select option `1`.
 2. It makes use of the `ResponseManager` for instructions and display the board status.
 3. The user would be prompted to choose player mark and place it when entering the game.
 4. AI player will randomly choose available to place mark once user places the mark.
 5. After each placement, the game would check the status to determine whether continue the game or not.
 6. If the board is full or there are three consecutive marks, the game will announce the winner or say "it's a draw".
 7. Finally, the `ExerciseCommand` would update the player profile with the reward or punishment for health.

+## MiniGame - Hangman

+The implementation of Hangman is as follows:

+1. The game can be invoked by the `ExerciseCommand` class when the user inputs the `exercise` command select option `2`.
+2. It makes use of the `ResponseManager` for instructions and display the word with one missing character.
+3. The user would be prompted to guess the missing character.
+4. After `5` rounds, the game will show congratulation message if total wrong guesses are fewer than 3 and failure message vice versa.
+5. Finally, the `ExerciseCommand` would update the player profile with the reward or punishment for health.

 ## MiniGame - True or False